 When an examination is adjourned, each member of the examining committee shall make a written report to the Office of Graduate Programs within 14 calendar days of the date of the oral examination.
-After reviewing these reports, the Vice President Research and Graduate Programs or designate sets a date for reconvening the examination.
-The Vice President Research and Graduate Programs or designate shall also determine whether or not the composition of the original committee is appropriate for the reconvened examination.
+After reviewing these reports, the Dean sets a date for reconvening the examination.
+The Dean shall also determine whether or not the composition of the original committee is appropriate for the reconvened examination.
 The date for reconvening shall be no later than six months from the date of the first examination.
 If the date for reconvening falls outside the last day of the semester in which the adjourned oral examination took place, registration for the subsequent semester is required in order to maintain continuous registration (See 2.2.1).